 OUR 6 Guiding Principles

-We, along with the communities we exist to serve across Ontario, continue to watch in horror and grief at the events taking place south of our border over the last few days.
+We, along with the communities we exist to serve across Ontario, continue to watch in horror and grief at the events taking place south of our border.
 And we are reminded that this deadly collision of race, power and rights is not restricted to south of our border: anti-Black racism is alive in Canada as well.
 Our work responding to HIV in Ontario’s African, Caribbean and Black communities has us walking at the edge of the margins of our society on a daily basis.
 We see what racism and violence do to communities, to generations, and we denounce it vehemently.

 Enough is enough!